amida-tech/amida-notification-microservice/README.md

 ## Tests

 Create a JWT with the username value 'user0' and set `NOTIFICATION_SERVICE_AUTOMATED_TEST_JWT={token}` in your .env file or an evironment variable.
-You can easily create a token using the amida-auth-microservice
+You can easily create a token using the `amida-auth-microservice`.

 ```sh
 # Run tests written in ES6